-Ultimately, marketing teams are only going to have an interest in metrics that directly affect the business, specifically how they help the business grow and relate to your position as a marketer.
-Keep this in mind when sharing any metrics that may feel entirely irrelevant to the person who just needs the bigger picture.
+Ultimately, marketing teams have an interest in metrics that directly affect the business, and specifically how they help the business grow.

 In truth, there are hundreds of metrics that you can measure – but just as too many choices can leave consumers confused and deflated, copious amounts of data can hamper even the most enthusiastic marketers.

-Focusing your content marketing metrics around more strategic business outcomes – the types that the rest of your business can really understand, get behind and support – is a well-proven method.
+Focusing your content marketing metrics around more strategic business outcomes – the types that the rest of your business can really understand, get behind, and support, is a proven method.
 In practice, this can take the form of a two-tiered metric measurement system, where both ‘internal’ and ‘external’ metrics are monitored and reported.

-Shared only among the marketing team.
-These are used as regular indicators of audience engagement on which to drive valuable iteration.
+Shared only among the marketing team, these are regular indicators of audience engagement on which to base valuable iteration.

 Take time to consider which metrics are right for your business and whether they help you to achieve your goal as a marketer, and prove your value to the wider business.
 For many the bottom line is the most important thing, meaning the metrics that demonstrate contributions to increases in revenue and overall ROI receive the most focus.